spsquared/SPARK_Future-Engineers_2023/README.md

 # LiPo Battery Safety Notice

-While LiPo batteries are the safest form of portable, affordable, high density energy storage, there are still precautions to be taken when working with them.
-Lithium is a highly volatile element, and will react with the water vapor in the air if exposed to it.
+While LiPo batteries are the safest form of portable, affordable, high-density energy storage, there are still precautions to be taken when working with them.
+Lithium is a highly volatile element and will react with the water vapor in the air if exposed to it.

 1. **Do not** puncture, deform, short, or heat LiPo batteries above 26° C (80° F) (299.15 K)
 2. Store and charge LiPos in a *fireproof container* **away** from flammable materials and water